tanav2202/starred/README.md

 ## Others

+- [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework
 - [tensorush/Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - :sunglasses: :scroll: Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [firmai/data-science-career](https://github.com/firmai/data-science-career) - Career Resources for Data Science, Machine Learning, Big Data and Business Analytics Career Repository
 - [rbhatia46/Data-Science-Interview-Resources](https://github.com/rbhatia46/Data-Science-Interview-Resources) - A repository listing out the potential sources which will help you in preparing for a Data Science/Machine Learning interview.
 New resources added frequently.